tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - The new **linuxUserConfiguration** property supports specifying a **uid** (user ID) and **gid** (group ID) when creating a Linux user.
 - (**Breaking change**) The **sshPrivateKey** property has been moved from the **userAccount** property to the new **linuxUserConfiguration** property.
 The **linuxUserConfiguration** property is itself a property of the **userAccount** property.

-See [Run tasks under user accounts in Batch](https://docs.microsoft.com/azure/batch/batch-user-accounts) for more information about named user accounts.
+For more information about named user accounts, see [Run tasks under user accounts in Batch](https://docs.microsoft.com/azure/batch/batch-user-accounts).

 #### Output files for task data